Matt Lubicky

 My favorite area of study is… Geology and Biology

-Kathy Dubbs returns as the AIO Co-Director for her 34th summer.
+Kathy Dubbs returns as the AIO Co-Program Director for her 36th summer.
 With a B.A. in Biology from Kalamazoo College in Michigan and a M.S. in Geology from Stephen F. Austin University in Texas, Kathy is currently teaching Geology and Oceanography at Blinn College in Bryan, Texas.
-She has spent several years teaching marine studies and env. education in a variety of ecosystems.
-Previously a teacher/ program director for an environmental center in New England as well as an instructor of tropical marine ecology in Florida, Kathy also teaches in the Jamaica, Belize, Bermuda and Florida programs.
-She is also PADI & Life Guard certified.
-Her interests include hiking, running, birding and wildlife conservation.
+She has spent several years teaching marine studies and environmental education in a variety of ecosystems.
+Previously a teacher/program director for an environmental center in New England as well as an instructor of tropical marine ecology in Florida, Kathy also teaches in all of our winter programs.
+She is PADI and Lifeguard certified.
+Her interests include hiking, running, birding, and wildlife conservation.
 Each spring, she and her husband, Tim, volunteer for the National Park Service patrolling for nesting sea turtles along the Texas Gulf Coast.
 And she always wins at backgammon!

 Timothy Dubbs